Find advice and answers from our support team fast or get in touch

 If the due date falls on a weekend or bank holiday, your payment must clear HMRC’s bank account on the last working day before it, unless you pay by Faster Payments.

-Click here to read detailed article on understanding Value Added Tax.
+Click here to read the detailed article on understanding Value Added Tax.

-When goods or services are zero rated they are still called VATable supplies.
+When goods or services are zero rated they are still called VAT able supplies.
 The VAT rate on such goods and services is zero.
-Hence, a supplier supplying goods at zero rate can reclaim credit on purchases.
+Hence, a supplier supplying goods at zero rated can reclaim credit on purchases.

 There are three VAT rates prescribed:

 Exempt supplies- Some goods and services are exempt from VAT.
-No VAT is charged on goods that are exempt.
+No VAT is charged on exempt goods.

 The partly exempt business can claim tax credit on capital goods through capital goods scheme.
 Under this scheme VAT recovery is adjusted based on the taxable use.
 As the taxable use increases, a further amount of input tax can be claimed and, as it decreases, equivalent input tax already claimed needs to be repaid.
 Click here to know more about capital goods scheme.

-VAT is generally recorded, collected and paid by the seller.
-But, if a transaction is covered under reverse then the VAT will be recorded by the buyer instead of the seller.
-Thus in such situations, VAT is paid by the buyer directly to HMRC instead of the seller.
+No. VAT is generally recorded, collected, and paid by the seller.
+But if a transaction is covered under reverse then the VAT will be recorded by the buyer instead of the seller.
+In such situations, VAT is paid by the buyer directly to HMRC instead of the seller.

-VAT reverse charge applies to intra-community EU transactions and with effect from 1st October 2020, this will also apply to construction industry services.
+However, the VAT reverse charge applies to intra-community EU transactions, and with effect from 1st October 2020, this will also apply to industry services.

 MTD refers to Making Tax Digital.
 With effect from1st April 2019, all the VAT registered businesses with an annual turnover of more than £85,000 were mandated to maintain their VAT records digitally and file the VAT returns through MTD-compatible software.
 Businesses with a taxable turnover less than the VAT threshold can voluntarily opt for it.
 Click here to read more about Making Tax Digital.